utkarsh23/aMaze/README.md

 # aMaze
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 aMaze is a Maze Generator that implements a backtracking algorithm and uses stacks to generate random mazes.
+This project uses python's Tkinter Toolkit to display the maze in a GUI.

 ## How to run this project